karolhrdina/zm-metric/README.md

 the output and exit code.
 Then produce metric named "nagios.something" with value of the exitcode and with description containing the plugin output.

-Other agent - fty-alert-flexible - checks for metrics called nagios.* and produces alerts from them.
+Other agent checks for metrics called nagios.* and produces alerts from them.

 See nagios-plugin-style.rule for example.
 Use io.popen to run plugin.